SeiunSky0131/SI618/Project1/README.md

 # Project 1: Recovery of the US Commercial Aviation Industry after COVID: An International View
 ### Background
 I have been hearing from famous aviation YouTubers like Sam-Chui that the aviation industry is having its toughest years since the COVID pandemic.
-But I have never looking at the detials by myself.
+But I have never looking at the details by myself.
 Instead of just believing it to be true, I think analyzing it by myself can convince myself better.
 As a crazy aviation fan, I want to get some insights to the current aviation industry.

 ### General Information
 In this project, I am trying to analyze the US commerical aviation industry situation after 1990.
 I am trying to ask myself following questions: